suntzu93/info/Hardware.md

 ```

+#### The data is based on operating the running nodes, and they are all synced to the chain head.

 ### Validator mainnet

 `Based on the provided Grafana dashboards and metrics from my node_exporter, I have assessed whether my VPS can handle running a Celestia Validator.`